Can you get Botox while pregnant?

 In a nutshell

 As an immensely popular procedure used worldwide for medical and cosmetic purposes, the Botox question is commonly asked by women considering getting pregnant and nursing and is often debated among reproductive endocrinologists and ob-gyns.
-In this post, we’ll discuss whether it is safe to get Botox while pregnant and explore what alternatives pregnant women can use.
+In this article, we’ll discuss whether it is safe to get Botox while pregnant and explore what alternatives pregnant women can use.

 Botox is the brand name of a product that contains a highly purified neurotoxin protein extracted from the bacterium Clostridium botulinum.
 When injected in minimal amounts, it temporarily paralyzes muscles and causes them to relax.
 This helps remove creases, smoothes out texture irregularities, results in a refreshed complexion, and promotes overall skin health.
-It has become extremely popular, because patients can enjoy the results within a few days, and the toxin remains active in the target area for four to six months before it is metabolized by the body.

-In the 1970s, its use was originally approved by the Food and Drug Administration (FDA) to treat uncontrolled eye blinking.
 Further research shows that Botox injections are safe for most people and can be used medically and cosmetically; however, a positive pregnancy test may make you reconsider.

+Can you get Botox while pregnant?
 The FDA has placed Botox in pregnancy category C, meaning there are not enough clinical studies to assess its risks and benefits, given women’s unwillingness to participate in a potentially harmful study.
 More investigation is required to make a solid recommendation and guarantee it is absolutely safe while pregnant or breastfeeding.

 Potential risks of Botox during pregnancy